-A faculty member may apply for early consideration for tenure, if the faculty member believes that he or she has met or exceeded the expectations of quantity and quality of achievements for teaching, scholarship, research, and service needed to quality for tenure before the end of the normal probationary time period.
-The criteria for the award of tenure for such faculty will be the same as those who apply after the normal probationary time period, i.e., the total body of work must be equivalent to that expected after a normal probationary period.
-A faculty member who applies for early consideration for tenure and is denied tenure will be offered a terminal contract for the ensuing year.
-It is the sense of the Board of Visitors that only demonstrably exceptional faculty or faculty with equivalent experience at a commensurate rank at another accredited institution of higher education or national institutions will be awarded tenure under this clause.
-Demonstrably exceptional is defined as meeting or exceeding expectations for quantity and quality of achievements for teaching, scholarship, research, and service needed to qualify for tenure prior to the conclusion of the normal probationary period.
-Any faculty member considering an application for early consideration for tenure should first elicit feedback on this plan from the department chair, the dean, the provost and vice president for academic affairs, and the chair of the departmental Tenure Committee, in particular, in a case where no pre-tenure review has occurred yet.
+A faculty member may apply for early consideration for tenure, if the faculty member believes that they have met or exceeded the expectations of quantity and quality of achievements for teaching, scholarship, research, and service needed to quality for tenure before the end of the normal probationary period.
+The criteria for the award of tenure for such faculty will be the same as those who apply after the normal probationary period, i.e., the total body of work must be equivalent to that expected after a normal probationary period.
+A faculty member who applies for early consideration for tenure and is denied tenure will be offered a terminal contract for the next year.
+Only demonstrably exceptional faculty or faculty with equivalent experience at a commensurate rank at another accredited institution of higher education will be awarded tenure under this clause.
+Demonstrably exceptional is defined as meeting or exceeding expectations for quantity and quality of achievements for teaching, scholarship, research, and service needed to qualify for tenure before the conclusion of the normal probationary period.
+Any faculty member considering an application for early consideration for tenure should first elicit feedback on this plan from the department chair, the dean, the appropriate EVP, and the chair of the departmental Tenure Committee, especially if the faculty member has not yet undergone a pre-tenure review.

-A faculty member who applies for tenure before the end of the standard probationary period cannot withdraw from the tenure process after the provost and vice president for academic affairs has approved the final list of external reviewers (Section V.C.2.).
+A faculty member who applies for tenure before the end of the standard probationary period cannot withdraw from the tenure process after the appropriate Executive Vice President has approved the final list of external reviewers (Section V.C.2.).

 Criteria for the Award of Tenure

 The following criteria are used in the evaluation of every candidate for tenure.
-Each faculty committee and administrator considering a tenure case must specifically address each of these criteria as they apply to that case in the written recommendations that are submitted up the line to the provost and vice president for academic affairs.
+Each faculty committee and administrator considering a tenure case must specifically address each of these criteria as they apply to that case in the written recommendations that are submitted up the line through the appropriate EVP and to the Provost and Executive Vice President for Academic Affairs.

-Committee votes must be recorded in the recommendations.
+Committee votes and the names of all committee members who participated in the review and deliberation must be recorded in the recommendations.
 In cases in which a vote is not unanimous, reasons for negative votes must be included.

 Criteria to be used are as follows: